xilefd/KU-Leuven-LaTeX-beamer-FIrW-MA-Cybersec-COSIC-Distrinet-/README.md

-# KU Leuven LaTeX beamer template
+# KU Leuven LaTeX beamer template for Advanced Master in Cyber Security

 This is a template to create a KU Leuven presentation with LaTeX.